rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 The difference between this solution and cross-chain is:

-1. If it is a cross-chain solution that relies on a relay chain, Layer2 can be regarded as replacing the relay chain and is a relay layer that security guaranteed by the arbitration contract.
+1. If it is a cross-chain solution that relies on a relay chain, Layer2 can be regarded as replacing the relay chain and is a relay layer with security guaranteed by the arbitration contract.
 2. If it is a cross-chain solution that verifies the state proof between chains, the multi-chain settlement solution shares the same technical solution for state root synchronization, but it is much simpler.
-Because in the multi-chain settlement solution, the synchronization requirement for state roots is one-way, only need to synchronize from the arbitration chain to other chains, not two-way synchronization between each pair of chains.
+Th synchronization requirement for state proofs is one-way in the multi-chain settlement solution, we only need to synchronize from the arbitration chain to other chains, rather than provide for two-way synchronization between each pair of chains.

 ## Possibilities brought by Modular